dnp3/opendnp3-guide/mkdoc/docs/features/features.md

 * This release contains a prototype of secure authentication, but is not recommended for production use.
 * No support for virtual terminal objects
 * No support for file transfer
-* No support for datasets
+* No support for data-sets

 If your integration requires some functionality not currently implemented, consider sponsoring the additions